wakatime/wakatime-blog/posts/27-visual-studio-code-extensions.md

 1. Navigate to `~/.vscode/extensions` in a Terminal.

 2. Run `sudo npm install -g yo generator-code && yo code`.

-Choose `New Extension (TypeScript)`.
+3. Choose `New Extension (TypeScript)` and name your extension.

-3. Restart Visual Studio Code and open the Developer Console.
+4. Restart Visual Studio Code and open the Developer Console.
 You should see a log message `Congratulations, your extension "Test" is now active!`.

-4. To edit your extension, open the `src/extension.js` file inside your generated extension directory.
+5. To edit your extension, open the `src/extension.js` file inside your generated extension directory.

-5. If you add node dependencies to your `package.json`, remember to run `npm install` inside your extension folder.
+6. If you add node dependencies to your `package.json`, remember to run `npm install` inside your extension folder.

 The [WakaTime for VSCode](https://marketplace.visualstudio.com/items/WakaTime.vscode-wakatime) extension is a great example to start with.
 Check out the extension source code from the [GitHub repository](https://github.com/wakatime/vscode-wakatime).